VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Acknowledgments

 \section{Acknowledgments}

-\spaceaftersection This work was supported in part by the National Science Foundation (IIS-2245652) and the University of North Carolina at Charlotte.
-Computational resources were provided by the NSF National AI Research Resource Pilot (NAIRR240338) and NCShare.
-We also thank Xiang Li for their assistance in configuring our real-world robot control experiments.
+This work was supported in part by the National Science Foundation (IIS-2245652) and the University of North Carolina at Charlotte.
+Computational resources were provided by the NSF National AI Research Resource Pilot (NAIRR-240338) and the NCShare initiative.
+We would like to thank Hieu Le and other members of the Charlotte Vision Lab for their valuable insights and discussions.